jorritspee/Application-on-Nuts-Notified-Pull/README.md

 ## 1.4 Glossary

-- Placer: The professional that has a request.
-The requester is referred to as the "placer" and the performer is referred to as the "filler", which are often seen as order-specific terms.
-However, in this context, the terms hold whether the request is expressed as a proposal, plan or full-blown order.
-- Filler: The professional that is requested to perform an action.
-The requester is referred to as the "placer" and the performer is referred to as the "filler", which are often seen as order-specific terms.
-However, in this context, the terms hold whether the request is expressed as a proposal, plan or full-blown order.
 - Nuts: A partnership of parties in healthcare to create a broadly supported, open, decentralized infrastructure for the exchange of data in healthcare and the medical domain.
 See www.nuts.nl.
 - Application on Nuts — A practical application of the Nuts philosophy and open technology to enable a tangible use case in healthcare (formerly called "Bolt").
-- Data holder / Sending Organization: The healthcare institution from which the patient is referred.
+- Sending Organization: The healthcare institution from which the patient is referred.
 From the perspective of the BgZ referral, the organization that has patient data that needs to be transferred.
 - Sending System: The software system that manages the data holder's data.
 - Patient: The patient that is subject of the request
-- Data user / Receiving Organization: The healthcare institution that receives the request, and therefore has an information need for data from the data holder.
+- Receiving Organization: The healthcare institution that receives the request, and therefore has an information need for data from the data holder.
 - Receiving System — The software system that manages the recipient organization's data.
 - Legal base — A legal base for being allowed to break the professional secrecy of the data holder.